Heritsam/Tododo/README.md

 ## Credit

-From a tutorial: <a href="https://dev.to/shakib609/create-a-todos-app-with-flutter-and-provider-jdh">Create a Todos app with Flutter and Provider</a>
+From a tutorial: <a href="https://dev.to/shakib609/create-a-todos-app-with-flutter-and-provider-jdh" target="_blank">Create a Todos app with Flutter and Provider</a>